michaelli00/MATH475/notes.md

 Consider the total number of trees on $n$ vertices

-- If the vertices are unlabelled, there is no easy formula
+- If the vertices are unlabeled, there is no easy formula

-- If the vertices, are labelled, we can look at the problem: How many labelled spanning trees are in $K_n$
+- If the vertices, are labeled, we can look at the problem: How many labeled spanning trees are in $K_n$

-**Definition - Prüfer Code**: A sequence of length $n-2$ where each entry can take on $1$ to $n$, which corresponds to a labelled tree
+**Definition - Prüfer Code**: A sequence of length $n-2$ where each entry can take on $1$ to $n$, which corresponds to a labeled tree

 &nbsp;